-Stalin's response to Hitler's invasion was slow and disorganized especially in the first days of the war.
+Stalin's response to Hitler's invasion was slow and disorganized, especially in the first days of the war.
 Stalin's response was ineffective because he trusted Hitler.
-However, Stalin took charge of the situation and made changes to his military and diplomatic policy that at first slowed the German advance and then stopped it before it reached Moscow in December 1941.
+However, Stalin took charge of the situation and changed his military and diplomatic policy that at first slowed the German advance and then stopped it before it reached Moscow in December 1941.

 After the National Socialist Party rose to power in Germany in 1933, relations between Germany and the Soviet Union, as the two sworn enemy regimes, began to deteriorate rapidly, and trade between the two countries decreased and almost froze.
-The Soviet Union had generally good relations with the Weimar Republic.
-Following several years of tension and rivalry, Germany, and the Soviet Union eventually began to improve relations in 1939.
-The German economy thrived by exporting manufactured goods and industrial equipment around the world in exchange for importing raw materials.
+The Soviet Union generally had good relations with the Weimar Republic.
+Following several years of tension and rivalry, Germany and the Soviet Union eventually improved relations in 1939.
+The German economy thrived by exporting manufactured goods and industrial equipment worldwide in exchange for importing raw materials.
 On the other hand, the USSR was still an agrarian state.
-While it was rich in natural resources, it was struggling to transition to an more industrial economy.
+While it was rich in natural resources, it was struggling to transition to a more industrial economy.
 The Soviets were forced to purchase and import more than half of the necessary factory machinery from the United States.
 The pact was appealing to the two leaders because they were both at odds with the West.
-Driven by their mutual resentment for the West, the USSR's and Germany's interests briefly aligned and they moved towards German-Soviet cooperation and an alliance.
+Driven by their mutual resentment for the West, the USSR's and Germany's interests briefly aligned, and they moved towards German-Soviet cooperation and an alliance.

-The two dictators signed secret protocols dividing central Europe between Stalin and Hitler, it effectively let both the USSR and Germany to invade freely countries listed within their “spheres of influence”.
-However, the agreement between Germany and the Soviet Union was not sustainable and ultimately set the stage for the Eastern Front of the World War II.
-Still, the initial improving relations with Germany meant that the Soviet Union could expand its territory in Eastern Europe unmolested into places such as the Baltic States.
-Stalin believed that his understanding with Hitler would last and he became complacent.
+The two dictators signed secret protocols dividing central Europe between Stalin and Hitler.
+It effectively lets both the USSR and Germany invade freely countries listed within their “spheres of influence.
+However, Germany and the Soviet Union's agreement was not sustainable and ultimately set the stage for the Eastern Front of World War II.
+Still, the initial improving relations with Germany meant that the Soviet Union could expand its territory in Eastern Europe unmolested into the Baltic States.
+Stalin believed that his understanding with Hitler would last, and he became complacent.

 On 1 September 1939, within days of signing the pact and the secret protocols, Hitler invaded Poland, now confident that the Soviets would not oppose him.
 In response, Britain and France declared war on Germany.
 A couple of weeks later, the Soviet Union invaded Poland from the east to grab its share.
-In 1940, the USSR followed up by occupying Estonia, Latvia, Lithuania and the Romanian province of Bessarabia.
-Britain and France protested but with their forces already at war against Germany, they could not afford to fight Stalin as well.
-The Molotov–Ribbentrop Pact intially worked quite well and showed how similar the two states goals really were.
-But this peace it did not last for long.
+In 1940, the USSR followed up by occupying Estonia, Latvia, Lithuania, and Bessarabia's Romanian province.
+Britain and France protested, but with their forces already at war against Germany, they could not afford to fight Stalin as well.
+The Molotov–Ribbentrop Pact initially worked quite well and showed how similar the two states' goals really were.
+But this peace did not last for long.

-In addition to weakness the Soviet's showed in Finland, Germany had also been alarmed by the Soviet Union's seizure of part of Romania.
+In addition to weakness, the Soviet's showed in Finland, Germany had also been alarmed by the Soviet Union's seizure of part of Romania.
 Germany was concerned that Stalin would target the oil fields in Romania.
 These oil fields were vital to the German war effort.
-Germany moved several armored divisions into Poland and in December 1940 issued a directive for the invasion of the Soviet Union, codenamed Operation Barbarossa.
-Stalin was warned by several sources of the imminent threat of a German invasion.
-The Germans actions had been monitored by Soviet Intelligence.
+Germany moved several armored divisions into Poland and, in December 1940, issued a directive for the invasion of the Soviet Union, codenamed Operation Barbarossa.
+Several sources warned Stalin of the imminent threat of a German invasion.
+Soviet intelligence had monitored the German's actions.
 Stalin refused to believe it- instead, he continued to assume that Germany would abide by the Molotov-Ribbentrop pact.

 There are several theories on why Stalin should have reacted so slowly to the invasion.
 Some have speculated that Stalin was so shocked by the invasion and the betrayal by Hitler that he went into a state of shock.
-Some believe that such was his despair that Stalin retreated away from the world unable to face the magnitude of his mistake and the consequences of his error in trusting Hitler.
+Some believe that such was his despair that Stalin retreated away from the world, unable to face the magnitude of his mistake and the consequences of his error in trusting Hitler.
 He had assumed that Hitler would abide by the terms of the non-aggression pact of 1939.
-Some historians have even suggested that Stalin suffered some kind of nervous breakdown.
-Another, less popular theory is that Stalin deliberately withdrew from the scene, to avoid being ousted from power.
-When he saw that no one was about to challenge his authority he decided to take control of the situation.
+Some historians have even suggested that Stalin suffered some nervous breakdown.
+Another less popular theory is that Stalin deliberately withdrew from the scene to avoid being ousted from power.
+When he saw that no one was about to challenge his authority, he decided to control the situation.

 Stalin leads the fightback

-However, within weeks Stalin manage to recover from the shock and called for reinforcements.
+However, within weeks Stalin manages to recover from the shock and called for reinforcements.
 Although German troops had made huge advances into the heartlands of the Soviet Union and the rest of the government had been evacuated from Moscow, Stalin remained in the Kremlin and begun to take control of the country’s ailing military infrastructure.
-As German troops approached the Soviet capital of Moscow, Stalin directed a devastating defensive policy, destroying any supplies or infrastructure that might benefit the enemy.
-Fresh competent USSR military commanders loyal to Stalin were allowed to take control of important strategic positions and military divisions.
+As German troops approached Moscow's Soviet capital, Stalin directed a devastating defensive policy, destroying any supplies or infrastructure that might benefit the enemy.
+Fresh competent USSR military commanders loyal to Stalin were allowed to control important strategic positions and military divisions.
 This scorched earth tactic denied the Germans key supplies.
-This was particularly the case as the German supply lines had become extended and the men at the front did not receive the supplies that they needed.
-The policy of destroying the infrastructure and anything else that could be utilized by the Germans caused immense suffering to the Soviet civilian population.
+This was particularly the case as the German supply lines had become extended, and the men at the front did not receive the supplies they needed.
+The destruction of the infrastructure and anything else that could be utilized by the Germans caused immense suffering to the Soviet civilian population.
 However, it dramatically slowed the German advance.
-Stalin's policy contributed to the failure of the German army to take Moscow in the early winter of 1941.
+Stalin's policy contributed to the German army's failure to take Moscow in the early winter of 1941.

-After the invasion of the Soviet and the poor leadership shown by many Generals, he adopted a new policy he promoted men of ability to positions of authority in the armed forces, such as Zhukov.
-This greatly improved the leadership of the Red Army and allowed it to be more effective against the German armies.
+After the invasion of the Soviet and the poor leadership shown by many Generals, he adopted a new policy that promoted men of ability to positions of authority in the armed forces, such as Zhukov.
+This greatly improved the Red Army's leadership and allowed it to be more effective against the German armies.
 Stalin also reorganized the Soviet Army's High Command.
-He established the Stavka, this provided the Red Army with the leadership it needed in the life or death struggle with the Germans.
+He established the Stavka.
+This provided the Red Army with the leadership it needed in its life or death struggle with Germany.
 Stalin supervised Stavka closely, but he also gave his Generals more authority.

 Stalin also sought to raise the fighting morale of the troops.
 He well knew that many ordinary Soviet citizens were still Russian nationalists at heart and venerated the Orthodox Church.
-In order to improve the morale of the army and their loyalty, he promoted Russian nationalism, even though as a Communist he was ideologically opposed to nationalism.
+To improve the army's morale and loyalty, he promoted Russian nationalism, even though, as a Communist, he was ideologically opposed to nationalism.
 Furthermore, he stopped persecuting the Orthodox Church.
 These measures made Stalin popular with the army and raised the morale of the troops.
 This stiffened their resistance to the invasion of the Russian 'Motherland.'

-Stalin made a potentially fatal mistake in trusting Hitler and when the German's invaded he seemed to have been in a state of shock.
-This meant that his response to the invasion was slow and this allowed the Germans to make great inroads into his country until the Communists seemed on the verge of defeat.
+Stalin made a potentially fatal mistake in trusting Hitler, and when the German's invaded, he seemed to have been in a state of shock.
+This meant that his response to the invasion was slow, which allowed the Germans to make great inroads into his country until the Communists seemed on the verge of defeat.
 Stalin soon took charge and adopted new tactics.
-Crucially he reorganized the army, raised its morale and entered into a new alliance with the west.
-These decisions proved crucial and delayed, and eventually stopped the German advance and in the long run, Stalin was able to defeat the German army.
+Crucially he reorganized the army, raised its morale, and entered into a new alliance with the west.
+These decisions proved crucial and delayed, and eventually stopped the German advance, and in the long run, Stalin was able to defeat the German army.